Brightest Stars

 Now you see it, now you don’t

 It’s impossible to predict exactly how bright or faint Mira will become at each maximum.
 Have a look at the graph below, called a light curve.
 Mira-watchers contribute their observations to the American Association of Variable Star Observers (AAVSO).
 The AAVSO creates an ongoing light curve for Mira, using its Light Curve Generator tool.
 The light curve below covers the last 10 years.
-Parts of the plot with no data were when Mira was close to or behind the sun.
+The parts of the plot with no data were when Mira was close to the sun.
 In 2019 and 2022, Mira was as bright as magnitude 2.
 That’s almost as bright as Polaris, the North Star, not the sky’s brightest star, but a respectably bright star.

 Mira science

-Early astronomers marveled at Mira’s brightness changes and considered them a great mystery.
+So 17th century astronomers marveled at Mira’s brightness changes and considered them a mystery.
 But modern astronomers know Mira as a red giant star.
-It’s slightly more massive than our sun but at least 330 times larger in size.
-Its huge surface area makes it more than 8,000 times more luminous.
-Mira is some 300 light-years away.
-It’s thought to be around 6 billion years old.
-Mira has a faint white dwarf companion star.
+It’s slightly more massive than our sun but more evolved: Mira is at least 330 times larger in diameter than our sun.
+Its huge, swollen surface area makes it more than 8,000 times more luminous than our sun.

 Why Mira’s brightness changes